errormine/aneacsu.com/_posts/2023-04-09-quake-movement-godot.md

 title: "Recreating Quake / GoldSrc Movement in Godot 4.0"
 ---

-About a year ago I wanted to try making an FPS game using Godot 3.5, and I really like how the player movement in games like Half-life and Quake feel so I wanted to recreate it.
-I spent a bunch of time trying to figure it out, but never really managed to get my head around it.
-Finally, I tried again and this time I got something which I am pretty happy with.
-It might not be perfect as I still don't really know what I'm doing, but I wanted to document what I've learned and share it.
+About a year ago, I wanted to try making an FPS game using Godot 3.5.
+I really liked how the player movement in games like Half-life and Quake felt, so I wanted to recreate it.
+I spent a lot of time trying to figure it out, but I never really managed to get my head around it.
+Finally, I tried again, and this time I got something that I'm pretty happy with.
+It might not be perfect, as I still don't really know what I'm doing, but I wanted to document what I've learned and share it.

-This will cover how to implement just the character controls and nothing else.
-The system I've come up with has smooth movement and the "bug" which lets you bunny hop and surf like in Half-life.
-I assume you have a decent grasp of the fundamentals of Godot, and I won't be explaining everything in complete detail, but all the code and information you need to get it working for yourself should be on this page.
+This guide will cover how to implement just the character controls and nothing else.
+The system I've come up with has smooth movement and the "bug" that lets you bunny hop and surf like in Half-life.
+I assume you have a decent grasp of the fundamentals of Godot, and I won't be explaining everything in complete detail.
+However, all the code and information you need to get it working for yourself should be on this page.

 Here is a [video example of the script working in game](youtube.com).